theodi/ODI-eLearning/src/theme/Sainsburys/README.md

-adapt-tz-theme
+adapt-sainburies-theme
 ==============

 Introduction
 ---
-This is the 'tz-theme' theme.
+This is the 'sainsburys-theme' theme.

 As with any Adapt compatible theme, the structure of the theme is as follows: